1. Will and Intestacy

 If you received a gift in the seven years before the person passed away, there is usually some additional tax to pay (depending on the amount).

-Note that it is possible to pay Inheritance Tax in instalments.
+Note that it is possible to pay Inheritance Tax in installments, which can be useful if you land a hefty inheritance tax bill.

 Income Tax

-Make sure the HM Revenue & Customs (HMRC) are notified so the tax calculation can be adjusted accordingly.
+Notify HM Revenue & Customs (HMRC) so the tax calculation can be adjusted accordingly.

-You may have to fill in a Self-Assessment (SA) tax return on behalf of the person that passed away.
+You may have to fill in a Self-Assessment (SA) tax return on behalf of the person who passed away.

 Capital Gains Tax